maliMirkec/personal-website/site/articles/how-to-add-a-contact-form-to-a-static-website.md

 After signing up, add a new website, and a new form from Kwes dashboard.

-> {cldnry kwes-dashboard_nfctyx.png "Kwes Dashboard screenshot." %}
+{% cldnry "kwes-dashboard_nfctyx" "Kwes Dashboard screenshot." %}

 To complete the integration, you should add JavaScript file at the bottom of your body tag of your contact page.